oddcod3/Phantom-Evasion/README.md

-You need to manually install metasploit framework if not present then:
+Manually install metasploit framework if not present then:

 Automatic setup, simply launch with:
 ```